“One important key to success is self-confidence. An important key to self-confidence is preparation.”

 - Are you willing to put happiness above money?
 According to psychological researchers, earning more than $75,000 per year (adjusted for local COL) doesn’t contribute to the average American’s overall level of emotional well-being.
 While not every dream job comes with a pay cut, some do; others may require substantial education or relocation costs.

-If you’re interested in reading more about landing your dream job, my friend Whitney Johnson has a new book out titled Dare, Dream, Do: Remarkable Things Happen When You Dare to Dream, which is available at bookstores nationwide, as well as on all major online retailers, including Amazon, B&N, and Indiebound.
+If you’re interested in reading more about how to find your dream job, my friend Whitney Johnson has a new book out titled Dare, Dream, Do: Remarkable Things Happen When You Dare to Dream, which is available at bookstores nationwide, as well as on all major online retailers, including Amazon, B&N, and Indiebound.

 Talkback: Are you working at your dream job, or is it “just a job”?
 How would you answer the five questions above?
-Are you willing to do what it takes to start pursuing your dream job?
+Are you willing to do what it takes to find your dream job?